PattonGroup/PattonUniverCity/README.md

 Code base for the responseive web apps for [PattonUniverCity](https://pattonunivcity.com/)

+# PULL REQUEST

+If you clone this repo and realize you do not have permission to push directly to this repo [watch how here](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn how to fork and make a pull request

+---

 # HOW TO CONTRIBUTE

 Find an [item on the backlog](https://github.com/PattonGroup/PattonUniverCity/projects/1) and move it to the to do column.
-See [CONTRIBUTION.md](https://github.com/PattonGroup/PattonUniverCity/blob/main/CONTRIBUTION.md) for more info.
+See [CONTRIBUTION.md](CONTRIBUTION.md) for more info.

 Communicate through discord during stand up time.
 Communicating how your progress is going or if you need assistance on the part of the project you picked up.

-# PULL REQUEST

-If you clone this repo and realize you do not have permission to push directly to this repo [watch how here](https://www.youtube.com/watch?v=rgbCcBNZcdQ) to learn how to fork and make a pull request

----
+# HOW TO VIEW CHANGES

+Find an changes to documentation, new features, fixes, refactors and bugs directly on the [changelog](CHANGELOG.md).
+Keep in mind the changelog is timestamped if you are curious about the most up to date changes.

 ## Want to report a bug or issue with the website?